How to Plant and Grow Broccoli Rabe (Rapini)

 Keep soil moist but not soggy, increasing water during hot, dry weather.

-So, forego watering with a sprinkler, and instead use drip irrigation or a watering wand to water your crop.
+So forego watering with a sprinkler, and instead use drip irrigation or a watering wand.

 When mulching, leave a few unmulched inches around the base of the plant for good airflow, which will lower the risk of disease.

-Feed your raab with a foliar spray of compost tea or a side dressing of compost throughout the growing season.
-Just scoot your mulch to the side, add some compost, and then push your mulch back to its former position.
+Feed your broccoli raab with a foliar spray of compost tea or a side dressing of compost a couple of times during the growing season.

 Cultivars to Select

-While popular in Italy and China, rapini is a rather rare vegetable in the US, so cultivars available from nurseries aren’t as numerous as with some other veggies, such as the multitude of summer squash varieties or heirloom tomato cultivars that are available.
+While popular in Italy and China, broccoli rabe is a rather rare vegetable in the US, so cultivars available from nurseries aren’t as numerous as with some other veggies.

 Here is a selection of some of the best varieties available: